chibisnorlax/acnhfaq/faq/villagers/gifting.md

 - Rare mushrooms
 - Gold nuggets
 - Pearls
+- Large snowflakes
+- Large star fragments

+And some additional, "unsafe" (can be displayed in villager homes) options:
+- Blue roses (plucked)
+- Gold roses (plucked)

 ## If I complete X quest for my villager, will they keep that item in their inventory?
 It depends on the type of quest and friendship levels!
 These are the storing rules for quests: